Breadcrumbs Reasoning: Memory-Efficient Reasoning with Compression Beacons: Results

 We compare the BR policies across different compression ratios to the $\policyrl$ that we use as the distillation source.
 We maintain the same source policy for all our experiments to make this comparison valid. \autoref{tab:response_length} reports the results for a fixed maximum generation length (i.e., time steps) of 1{,}000.

 While on \countdown{} and \stargraph all compression ratios work well, performance on \linsys varies greatly across compression ratios.
 As expected, higher compression ratios lead to worse performance.
 For \linsys, BR lags behind the teacher for both models.
 We speculate this is due to differences in the reasoning challenge compared to \countdown{} and \stargraph.
-Overall, given a fixed response length, BR preserves performance across tasks by 67.1--94.0\% for Qwen and 65.1--84.5\% for Phi while using only 2--32x fewer KV cache entries at generation time.
+Overall, given a fixed response length, SR BR preserves performance across tasks by 67.1--94.0\% for Qwen and 65.1--84.5\% for Phi while using only 2--32x fewer KV cache entries at generation time.

+\paragraph{Multi-Ratio Training} We analyze the performance of MR BR, where a single model is trained to handle all compression ratios simultaneously.
+One might expect that learning a policy capable of varying compression granularities would be a harder optimization problem, potentially leading to lower performance compared to the specialized SR BR models.
+However, our results indicate the opposite.
+MR BR not only retains the flexibility to operate at any ratio at inference time but also outperforms SR BR on average.
+For example, on the Qwen model in \autoref{tab:cache_size}, MR BR achieves an average accuracy of 69.6\% across all tasks and compression ratios, compared to 68.1\% for SR BR.
+This suggests that the joint training facilitates information sharing, enabling the model to transfer effective compression strategies across varying ratios.

 \paragraph{Training-Free Methods Underperform} The training-free methods TOVA and StreamingLLM consistently underperform across tasks.
 On \countdown, their performance drops dramatically with higher compression (e.g., TOVA falls from 0.574 at 2× to 0.172 at 8× for Qwen; StreamingLLM remains below 0.32 across all settings).
 On \stargraph, the gap between the baselines and out approach is even more severe, with StreamingLLM dropping below 0.1 accuracy in nearly every configuration.
-In \linsys, both baselines fail to reach even a single correct output.
+In \linsys, both StreamingLLM and TOVA fail to reach even a single correct output, while SnapKV and PyramidKV are still below 2\% accuracy even with the lowest compression ratio.
 These results highlight the limitation of training-free cache eviction methods: for tasks requiring long coherent reasoning chains, simply truncating past tokens eliminates essential intermediate steps, from which the model is unable to recover.